 How to Politely Decline a Meeting Invitation

 In today's professional landscape, attending numerous meetings has become the norm.
-However, accepting every invitation can lead to overwhelming schedules and diminished productivity.
+But accepting every invitation can lead to overwhelming schedules and diminished productivity.
 Politely declining a meeting invitation can be a delicate task, as you want to avoid offending the organizer while also respecting your time and priorities.
 Let's explore effective strategies to gracefully decline a meeting invitation without offending, empowering you to regain control of your schedule and focus on what matters most.

 Assess Your Priorities